danyshaanan/tcmount/README.md

 ### TODOs

-* Move time-ago to begining of row
-* Check max length of every column in nsyrc show, and pad everything to look nice
 * Change color of non-existing folders to something less strong than red
 * Make periods of time by which last-synced is colored configurable
 * Add an **nsyrc pull/push** command which will run the link which has `pwd` as target/source